Omg is that a terrible name for a recipe?? I was going for just a bar, but they really are crumbly so I went with it and now I'm self conscious.

-These bars share a lot of ingredients with lactation cookies (follow that link for the most delicious lactation cookies I've ever tasted).
-Oats are one of the most common food based galactagogues (a sort of gross word for breast milk production enhancers) and I'm always looking for a new, non-boring way to eat 'em.
+These bars are similar to some of my favorites lactation cookies but super simple and quick to make.
+Oats are one of the most common and effective breast milk boosting foods, and I'm always looking for a new, non-boring way to eat 'em.

-There are lots of herbs and health store ingredients like fenugreek or brewers yeast among the list of milk boosters, but I stick to the familiar food ingredients like oats.
-Most of the information I've seen suggests that consuming something for milk production is very rarely even necessary, but I'm a sucker for clicking Pinterest links containing the word lactation (that's wierd af, I know 🙄).
-Plus if you're a pumping mom, it's always nice to see a little boost.
-I've never compared ounces produced after eating a "lactation cookie" or a bunch of oatmeal, but all of the food based boosters I've seen are harmless, if not healthy (oats, flaxseed, coconut oil, almonds...).
+There are lots of herbs and like fenugreek or brewers yeast among the list of proven milk boosters, but super familiar foods like oats also top the list.
+Most of the information I've seen suggests that consuming something for milk production is very rarely even necessary, but if you're a pumping mom, it's always nice to see a little boost.
+I've never compared ounces produced after eating a lactation cookie or a bunch of oatmeal, but all of the food based boosters I know of are pretty darn healthy (oats, flaxseed, coconut oil, almonds...).

 One thing is for damn sure, breastfeeding makes you hungry.
 I try to make a few things every week that I can have on hand to grab when I am so suddenly starving that I eat half a jar of peanut butter.
 Just a plus if oats are involved.
 Not gonna hurt anything to eat more oats, that's what Grandpa Laura always says.